 - How to identify the cause of a function execution failure.
 Possible causes include code exceptions and instance performance exceptions.

-The instance-level metrics provided by Function Compute can help you resolve the preceding issues and understand the health status of each instance in Function Compute.
+The instance-level metrics provided by Function Compute can help you resolve the preceding issues and track the health status of instances in Function Compute.

 What are instance-level metrics?

 Instance-level metrics are performance metrics of instances used to execute functions.
 The instances are monitored and their performance metrics are collected in real time.
 The metrics are displayed in a visualized manner to provide you with end-to-end monitoring and troubleshooting paths for the instances.